iboguslavsky/RTC_Timer_IRQ/README.md

 ```
 Timer::timerLoop()
 ```
 This will check for expired timers and run corresponsding callback functions defined during timer's instantiation.
+Keep in mind that if loop() gets blocked, your timer will be inaccurate.
+If you need to keep the accuracy, use *trueIRQ* mode in _Timer::init()_.

 ## Limitations
 The library is using CMP mode of the RTC timer to dive individual timers.
 Snce RTC domain clock is asynchronous to the main clock, it takes up to 3 RTC lcock cycles to syncronize CMP register changes.
 BEcause of this limitation, timer granularity is forced in code to a minimu of 5 timer ticks.
 WHen slow clock timer is used, this results in ~5ms tier granularity.
 The library will round up the tiimer period to the nearest 5ms boundary (ie, setting timer to 22ms period will result in a 25ms period).